An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Workers exposed to pigeons, parrots, parakeets, and turkeys are at risk for psittacosis, a lung disease caused by the bacteria Chlamydia psittaci.

 - Hantavirus, a rare virus carried by rodents, causes a dangerous form of lung disease.
 It does not spread from person to person.
-Cases have occurred in New Mexico, Arizona, California, Washington, and Mexico.
+Cases have occurred over 30 states.

 - A single episode of shaking chills followed by fever